15 Best Iranian Movies to Learn Persian

 The cow is his sole source of happiness and livelihood.

 Now, the villagers are frightened of his reaction to it when he comes back.
-Will the news will push him over the edge and make him insane?
+Will the news push him over the edge and make him insane?

 Or will the wound heal over time?